 Massage Doulas aid a mother in the delivery room with massage therapy techniques that are specifically designed to ease the tension and pain of delivery, often allowing the mother the choice of using high doses of pain medication.

 ResourcesJobBank USA - specializes in providing career information including job and resume database services to job candidates, employers and recruitment firms in the U.S. and worldwide.

 If you are interviewing for a massage job, these are common interview questions to study.

-Massage therapy is a great profession to be working in, and it is projected to be a growing field over the next 10-20 years.
-So, find the type of massage therapy jobs that make you happy and enjoy a life-long career.
+Massage therapy is a great profession to work in, and it is projected to be a growing field over the next 10-20 years.
+So, find the type of massage therapy jobs that you want and enjoy a life-long career.